A mysterious park lined with impressive stone Buddha statues | Morioka City's "Rakan Children's Park" Historical Heritage Site [Iwate Prefecture]

 table of contents

-At first glance, it looks like an ordinary green space with few playground equipment nestled in a quiet residential area, but in fact, this is a park filled with mysterious sights that you rarely see anywhere else
+At first glance, it looks like a perfectly ordinary "green space with few playground equipment nestled in a quiet residential area," but in reality, thisa unique and unusual sight that you rarely see anywhere elsepark is home to

 Stone Buddha statues standing in a row surrounding the park

-Rakan Children's Park is a park shaped like a rectangle that is long from east to west, and in the eastern half of the park, a group of giant stone Buddha statues are enshrined, arranged as if surrounding the grounds.
+Rakan Children's Parkis a park that is roughly rectangular in shape, running long from east to west.
+In the eastern half of this park, a group of gigantic stone Buddha statues are enshrined, arranged as if surrounding the entire site.

 It's a slightly strange sight that 10 out of 10 people passing by without knowing what it was would do a double take.
 At the very least, the stone Buddhas are out of place in a space known as a "children's park."
 The answer is written on a signboard inside the park